 This lovely mint green craftsman door from onceupona1912 incorporates the shelf and displays how impactful the color is and how well it works with a bungalow or craftsman-style home.

 Traditional With Side Glass

-If you are looking for a more traditional-style front door, check out this idea from houseofmurphy.
-This version is a mix of traditional and farmhouse, and is a great choice for nearly any style of home.
-This version is traditional wood, but the style would work well with a bolder color, too.
+If you are looking for a more traditional-style front door, check out this front door idea from houseofmurphy.
+This version with sidelights is a mix of traditional and farmhouse and is an excellent choice for nearly any home style.
+This front door uses a classic wood stain, but the style would also work well with a bolder color.

 08 of 11